ls1intum/Artemis/docs/user/exercises/quiz.rst

                     .. figure:: quiz/apollon-diagrams.png
                         :align: center

-                - On the Apollon Diagrams page, it is possible to see the list of Apollon Diagrams and the possible actions to perform with them.
+                - On the Apollon diagram page, it is possible to see the list of Apollon diagrams and the possible actions to perform with them.

                     - Open
                     - Delete